CocoaPods/blog.cocoapods.org/_posts/2014-12-12-search-engine.markdown

 The second feature I'd like to look at in more detail in the next section: showing combinations of categories where a word was found.
 A third feature lets you know when it hasn't found anything, but offers helpful suggestions, such as when you search for [datanotfound](http://cocoapods.org/?q=datanotfound).
-Yet another feature sorts the results by [popularity](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/models/pod.rb#L40-L44), a metric Orta came up with together with ?.
+Yet another feature sorts the results by [popularity](https://github.com/CocoaPods/search.cocoapods.org/blob/master/lib/models/pod.rb#L40-L44), a metric [orta](http://twitter.com/orta) came up with together with [David Grandinetti](http://twitter.com/dbgrandi).
 This is the default sorting algorithm right now, but we're [working](https://github.com/CocoaPods/search.cocoapods.org/issues/51#issuecomment-61655760) [on more](https://github.com/CocoaPods/search.cocoapods.org/issues/51#issuecomment-61655811).
 Other features include storing the query in the URL for easy copying, or a results addination (portmanteau of "adding" and "pagination"), or being able to select which platform the pods are filtered with.